Background on the Western Region Mutual Assistance Agreement:

 The development of the agreement was facilitated by Western Energy Institute, which will continue to provide support and expertise to all involved parties as the custodian.
 This is provided as a member benefit.
 Since the potential value of the agreement increases with participation, non-members are encouraged to become parties.
 Non-members of WEI will be billed an annual administrative fee to equitably share administrative oversight.

-Request WRMAA Companies and Contacts – Attach B
+Request WRMAA Companies and Contacts – Attachment B

 WRMAG Executive Committee Contacts